 Seeking a quick two day London escape, look no further.

-DAY ONE Head out your first day with a Walking Tour of Oxford along the cobbled streets in downtown.
+Head out your first day with a Walking Tour of Oxford along the cobbled streets in downtown.
 The highlights of this two-hour tour are: Oxford’s Bodleian Library, Radcliffe Camera, Christ Church and some of the setting locations used for the Alice in Wonderland story and Harry Potter films.

 Wind down your visit with dinner at the Quod.
 Popular for its broad menu and stylish atmosphere.